The Best Type Of Soil For Grass – What Kind Is It?

 Lawn Soil Like Post-it Notes

-All the soil particles, sand, clay and humus hold together in small clusters made up of smaller granular structures.
+All the soil particles, sand, clay, and humus, hold together in small clusters made up of smaller granular structures.

-A soil which allows the root system of new grass seed or a new lawn to grow and stretch its roots, breathe and hold a rich reservoir of nutrients to create a lush carpet of lawn grass soil, inviting the kids to play and calling for the lawn mower to give it a trim.
+A soil that allows the root system of new grass seed or a new lawn to grow and stretch its roots, breathe and hold a rich reservoir of nutrients to create a lush carpet of lawn grass soil, inviting the kids to play and calling for the lawn mower to give it a trim.

 Recommended Reading: